radareorg/radare2/README.md

 	$ r2pm install r2api-python
 	$ r2pm install r2pipe-py

-In addition there are `r2pipe` bindings, which are an API interface to interact with the prompt, passing commands and receivent the output as a string, many commands support JSON output, so it's integrated easily with many languages in order to deserialize it into native objects.
+In addition there are `r2pipe` bindings, which is an API interface to interact with the prompt, passing commands and receivent the output as a string, many commands support JSON output, so its integrated easily with many languages in order to deserialize it into native objects.

 	$ npm install r2pipe   # NodeJS